isce-framework/fringe/docs/workflows.md

 ### Unwrap the wrapped phase series

-To prepare unwrapping commands for each epoch of time-series run unwrapStacck.py:
+To prepare unwrapping commands for each epoch of time-series run `unwrapStack.py`.
+This will write the unwrapping command to a shell script _run_unwrap.sh_.

 ```
-unwrapStacck.py -s slcs -m Sequential/miniStacks/ -d Sequential/Datum_connection/  -M 15 -o unwrapped
+unwrapStack.py -s slcs -m Sequential/miniStacks/ -d Sequential/Datum_connection/ -M 15 -u 'unwrap_fringe.py -m snaphu'
 ```

-By running the command above, the unwrapping commands will be written to shell script.
+Alternatively one may use `integratePS.py --unw_method snaphu` in previous step, which will write a shell script _run_unwrap_ps_ds.sh_ (recommended).

 Each row of the run file is then the unwrapping command for each epoch which is indpendent from other epochs and therefore unwrapping different epochs can be run in parallel if computing resourses such as clusters are available.

 TODO:
 ingest FRInGE unwrapped phase series to MintPy ...